VelocityPowered/documentation/users/getting-started.rst

 Velocity is refreshingly easy to set up.

-.. warning:: Velocity is in an alpha-quality state and is not yet suitable for production use.
+.. warning:: Velocity is in an alpha-quality state and is primarily suited for testing and small networks.

 Installing Java